Squamous cell carcinoma of the lung

 What other tests may be performed to confirm the diagnosis?

 Your pathologist may perform a test called immunohistochemistry to confirm the diagnosis.
-This test helps differentiate squamous cell carcinoma from other types of lung tumours such as adenocarcinoma that can look similar under the microscope.
+This test helps differentiate SCC from other types of lung tumours such as adenocarcinoma that can look similar under the microscope.
 The results will be described as positive (reactive) or negative (non-reactive).

 Squamous cell carcinoma of the lung usually shows the following results: